 Living With Fire Series

-Objective: To educate residents on the increasing risk of wildfire threat to our homes, businesses, infrastructure, and natural resources of Tuolumne County.
+Objective: To educate residents on the increasing risk of wildfire threat to our homes, businesses, infrastructure, and natural resources.
 To improve knowledge and understanding of the many factors that influence wildfire behavior and how we can learn to live with wildfire through adaptation and participation of all.

-The event will be FREE and open to all.
+The event is FREE and open to all.

 Session 1: Fire Risk – How did we get here?
 Where are we now?